sudhakarvaddi11/Merge/README.md

 # Merge
-This Project Merge deals with Merge Conflicts
+This Project Merge deals with Merge